Luming-L/OligoDesign/README.md

 - 3.5.3 sticky ends of intermediate products should be unique
 - 3.5.4 all intermediate products should not be ligated (the final product can be ligated)
 ## Pseudocode
-The core process in both "generate PFs for a SF" and "generate oligos for a PF" is breaking sequence.
+The core process in both "generate PFs" and "generate oligos" is breaking sequence.
 We use backtrack algorithm to do it.
+We also create a generator to store all possibilities of PFs.
+If oligos of a PF cannot be generated, we will next(generator) to get another group of PFs and generate oligos again.

 Ref: [break a string](https://www.geeksforgeeks.org/print-ways-break-string-bracket-form/)
-### generate PFs
+### create PF generator
 ```
+def create_primaryFragments_generator(seq, subSeq length range):
+    generator(remain_seq, subSeq length range)
-def generate_primaryFragments(seq, subSeq length range):
+def generator(remain_seq, subSeq length range):
-    backtrack(seq)

-def backtrack(seq):
     if sequence breaking was finished:
+        get_valid_primaryFragments(subSeqs)
-        if primaryFragments_are_valid(subSeqs):
+        if PFs are valid:
-            return True
+            yield PFs

     for i in subSeq length range:
         for j in subSeq length range: